Focus on the Subject More than the Child

 The kids who claim to have had happy childhoods were not their parents’ projects.

 Rather, the children who grow to be successful, happy adults are the ones whose projects were absorbing to their parents.

 In other words—if you focus more on the stuff that you and your kids care about (the big wide world of learning—books, birds, boats, Beowulf, beauty, bobcats, Broadway, battles, buoyancy, bodies, baked goods, Barbies, Bilbo—and those are just some of the subjects starting with the letter ‘B’!), you will create a much more bonded relationship with your children and they will learn how to be competent adults, than all the character training you impose, expect, exact, and create through whatever parenting method you choose.

-Focusing on how to parent your child is less powerful than joining your child in the shared adventure of living, it turns out.
+It turns out that focusing on how to parent your child is less powerful than joining your child in the shared adventure of living.

 In the end, what leaves the best impression on your kids is your hearty, enthusiastic participation in the stuff of life—and sharing those experiences with your kids as though they are welcome and a constitutive part of your own experience!

 Some of that exploration will be parent led, some of it will be child led, but all of it will be experienced with wide-eyed wonder, a lack of judgment (no more—does Minecraft really count? are Barbies dangerous?), and an investment of real time—time you don’t have—time that could go to other stuff like chores, bedtimes, math pages, and baths.

 Our homeschools thrive when learning is what we care about more than parenting.
 Ironically, being a good parent gets tossed into the bargain, when we do.
 Punishment, teaching responsibility, lectures about character, holding kids accountable to adult standards of behavior—these don’t seem to produce the results we think they will.